-As schools reopen around the country, the thoughts of many turn back to one of the worst mass shootings in American history – the murder of 17 students and adults at a Broward County, Florida, high school just six months ago.
+It was one of the worst mass shootings in American history – the murder of 17 students and adults at a Broward County, Florida, high school on Feb.
+14, 2018.

-In the wake of the horror at Marjory Stoneman Douglas High School in Parkland, which returned to classes on Aug.
-15, much of the media focused on the role that gun laws and mental illness played in Nikolas Cruz’s decision to perpetrate the massacre.
+In the wake of the horror at Marjory Stoneman Douglas High School in Parkland, much of the media focused on the role that gun laws and mental illness played in Nikolas Cruz’s decision to perpetrate the massacre.

 Paul Sperry's reporting led him elsewhere.
 He filed a series of stories for RealClearInvestigations that exposed a central but neglected factor in the killings: an Obama-era push that made school discipline more lenient across the country.
 The approach was pioneered in Broward and adopted by more than 50 major school districts around the country to end the “school-to-prison pipeline,” diverting lawbreaking students away from the criminal justice system and into alternative programs.

 One such student: Nikolas Cruz, whose lack of a criminal record allowed him to pass a background check and ultimately purchase the weapon he used in his murderous spree.

 In 2013, the year before Cruz entered high school, the Broward County school system scrapped and rewrote its discipline policy to make it much more difficult for administrators to suspend or expel problem students, or for campus police to arrest them for misdemeanors– including some of the crimes Cruz allegedly committed in the years and months leading up to the deadly Feb.
 14 shooting at his Fort Lauderdale-area school [including assault and weapons possession].Broward Superintendent Robert Runcie, left, at a funeral service for a Parkland victim.